dcs3spp/validate-gitlab-ci/README.md

 The author developed a Ruby CLI and library to lint GitLab yaml files containing CI Pipeline specifications.
 Linting is performed using the GitLab API.

-The gem can be found [here]() and the source code, with accompanying unit and functional tests, are held within this repository.
+The gem is served on [rubygems.org](https://rubygems.org) as *gitlab-lint-client* and the source code, with accompanying unit and functional tests, are held within this repository.
 It can be installed by issuing the following command:
 ```gem install gitlab-lint-client```.

 Usage details are provided with the *help* option of the CLI, <kbd>glab-lint --help</kbd>